viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 In this chapter, I will discuss the unipolar analog input circuitry of the Digilent [Cora Z7](https://digilent.com/shop/cora-z7-zynq-7000-single-core-for-arm-fpga-soc-development/) development board.
 Nevertheless, the very same principles apply to any Zynq-7000 board with a passive [anti-aliasing filter](https://en.wikipedia.org/wiki/Anti-aliasing_filter) (AAF) on analog inputs.

-The pins labeled A0-A5 on the Cora Z7 board can be used as digital I/O pins or analog input pins for the auxiliary channels.
+The pins labeled A0-A5 on the Cora Z7 board can be used as digital I/O pins or analog input pins for the auxiliary single-ended channels.
 How the given pin is used (digital vs. analog) is controlled by a constraint specified in the HW design.
 The following table lists the assignment of Cora Z7 pins to the XADC auxiliary channels.

 | Cora Z7 pin | Associated XADC channel |